Bayley Added To WWE ‘Backlash’ Pre-Show, And She Responds To Criticism Of The Match On Twitter

 — WWE (@WWE) May 4, 2018

-Including the pre-shows, two of WWE’s last three pay-per-views were very lengthy: Greatest Royal Rumble ran six hours, WrestleMania went for 7 hours, and with a runtime that is usually the company’s norm, Fastlane ran for just under four hours.
+Including the pre-shows, two of WWE’s last three pay-per-views were very lengthy: Greatest Royal Rumble ran six hours, WrestleMania went for seven hours, and with a runtime that is usually the company’s norm, Fastlane ran for just under four hours.
 Outside of special events, like WrestleMania, most pay-per-views run for about four hours (including the kickoffs).

 WoW Who asked for this?!????